James Maiden

 James Cameron Maiden (1 October 1881 – 13 January 1958) was a Scottish-American professional golfer.
 He was born in Carnoustie, Scotland, the son of a payroll clerk at a local foundry.
 He emigrated from Scotland to the United States in 1901.
 He won the 1906 Ohio Open and the Eastern PGA in 1909.
 In 1924 he won the Long Island Open, a PGA Tour event at the time.
 He was a founding member of the PGA of America in 1916.

 Early life

 Maiden was the son of James Maiden (1841–1914) and Elspeth Maiden née McLean (1845–1928).
 He left Scotland in 1901 and emigrated to the United States, became a naturalized citizen.

 His brother, Stewart Maiden (1886–1948), was also a golf professional whose base was at East Lake Golf Club at the Atlanta Athletic Club.
 Both of the Maiden brothers are credited with helping teach the golf swing to Bobby Jones.
-It was Stewart Maiden's smooth, silky swing that initially caught Jones' eye, and he said he tried to emulate Stewart's swing.
+It was Stewart Maiden's smooth, silky swing that initially caught Jones's eye, and he said he tried to emulate Stewart's swing.